flaxmans/CompBio_on_git/Labs/Lab07/Lab07_UserDefinedFunctions.md

 1 , 1 , 2 , 3 , 5 , 8 , 13 , 21 , 34 , 55 , 89 , 144 , ...
 Often, especially in modern usage, the sequence is extended by one more initial term:  0 , 1 , 1 , 2 , 3 , 5 , 8 , 13 , 21 , 34 , 55 , 89 , 144 , ...
 By definition, the first two numbers in the Fibonacci sequence are either 1 and 1, or 0 and 1, depending on the chosen starting point of the sequence, and each subsequent number is the sum of the previous two.
 Using the information given in that quote (and using a for loop), write a function that returns a vector of the first `n` Fibonacci numbers, where `n` is any integer >= 3.
-Your function should take **two** arguments: the users desired value of `n` and the user's desired starting number (either 0 or 1 as explained in the quote above).
+Your function should take **two** arguments: the user's desired value of `n` and the user's desired starting number (either 0 or 1 as explained in the quote above).
 *Bonus 1a*: make your function work for any number n, including n < 3.
 *Bonus 1b*: make your function check user input, e.g., if a user enters a negative number, or a non-integer number, the function should check that and give an appropriate message.
 #####Problem #2Recall the discrete-time logistic growth model that we have worked with in previous labs on looping: